ENJOY THE VIDEO

 In general terms, transcription is the adaptation of a piece of music for a different instrument, voice, or group of these.
 During the Baroque period, competition between courts in Europe was rife and the sharing of the most fashionable music of the day created a necessity for musical solutions to suit the specific instruments and forces at hand.
 Bach’s organ and harpsichord transcriptions of music by Vivaldi, Marcello, Torelli and others attest to this.

 Despite being known primarily as a keyboard virtuoso, Bach’s skill as a multi-instrumentalist surely facilitated his work transcribing music.
-While he never wrote music for solo viola, it would not be irreverent to imagine transcriptions of his works for solo violin or cello being performed by other solo instruments, such as the viola.
+While he never wrote music for solo viola, it would not be irreverent to imagine transcriptions of his works for solo violin or cello being performed by other solo instruments, like the viola.

 During her research in preparation for her solo performance in the Bach Series, Brandenburg violist Marianne Yeomans came across some interesting insights into JS Bach’s musical preferences: